Planning-Inspectorate/back-office/README.md

 npm run dev

 # OR you can manually run them
-npm run dev --workspace=api
-npm run dev --workspace=web
+npm run dev --workspace=@pins/api npm run dev --workspace=@pins/web

 # OR you can cd into the folder and run
 cd apps/web